M.S. Plan III (Coursework Only) Pathway

 Deadlines: Every semester prior to registration

 Advisement holds are automatically placed on ECE student records every semester.
-The ECE Advisement Hold serves as a reminder to discuss planned coursework and thesis progress with your faculty advisor.
+The ECE Advisement Hold serves as a reminder to discuss planned coursework with your faculty advisor.

 How to Get Your Advisement Hold Lifted